Content Creation with Spillovers: An Incentive Design Approach: Introduction

 \subsection{Related Work}

-We roughly divide all related work into three strands of literature: strategic Content creation, Contest Theory, and economic spillovers. \paragraph{Strategic content creation and GenAI} The strategic behavior of content creators in algorithmically mediated platforms has received substantial attention in recent years.
-A foundational line of work examines how creators compete for attention and adapt their strategies in recommendation systems~\cite{ben2019recommendation, NEURIPS2023_2f148634, boutilier2023modeling, zhu2023online}.
-These works address key challenges such as incentivizing content quality~\cite{ghosh2011incentivizing}, improving stability of recommendation systems~\cite{adomavicius2012stability, adomavicius2015stablerecsys}, and aligning creator incentives with platform-level objectives~\cite{van2016pipelines}.
-More related to our work, \citet{ben2018game} consider a different mathematical setting but seek mechanisms that satisfy several fairness and stability axioms.
-We consider a design problem of a similar flavor, but our setting includes effort levels, spillovers, and social welfare optimization, which are absent from their framework.
+We divide related work into two strands: strategic content creation under AI, and public goods and spillovers.

+\paragraph{Strategic content creation and AI} The strategic behavior of content creators on algorithmically mediated platforms has received substantial attention, with a foundational line of work examining how creators compete for attention and adapt their strategies in recommendation systems~\cite{ben2019recommendation, NEURIPS2023_2f148634, boutilier2023modeling, zhu2023online}.
+These works address challenges such as incentivizing content quality~\cite{ghosh2011incentivizing}, improving stability of recommendation systems~\cite{adomavicius2012stability, adomavicius2015stablerecsys}, and aligning creator incentives with platform-level objectives~\cite{van2016pipelines}.
+More related to our work, \citet{ben2018game} seek mechanisms that satisfy several fairness and stability axioms.

-The recent proliferation of Generative AI (GenAI) has introduced new complexity~\cite{taitler2025collaboratinggenaiincentivesreplacements}.
-Several works explore how GenAI alters the competitive dynamics between human creators and AI-generated content.
-For instance, \citet{yao2024human} study the competition between human creators and a GenAI agent, characterizing conditions under which symbiosis or conflict arises. \citet{esmaeili2024strategize} analyze how human creators should strategize their content creation in the presence of GenAI, while \citet{ZHAO2026109913} examine strategic content creation mode choices when creators must decide between human-creation and GAI-creation strategies. \citet{keinan2025strategic} introduce a model where creators strategically decide both their content quality and whether to share their content with a platform's GenAI system.
-Unlike these works, which largely focus on creator-platform interactions or creator-AI competition, our model centers on the spillover effects among creators induced by using GenAI and the mechanism design problem of incentivizing effort under equilibrium with such interdependencies.
+The recent proliferation of Generative AI has introduced new complexity~\cite{taitler2025collaboratinggenaiincentivesreplacements}.
+Several works explore how AI alters the competitive dynamics between human creators and AI-generated content. \citet{yao2024human} study the competition between human creators and an AI agent, characterizing conditions under which symbiosis or conflict arises. \citet{esmaeili2024strategize} and \citet{ZHAO2026109913} examine how creators should strategize their content creation under AI--including the choice between human and AI creation modes. \citet{keinan2025strategic} introduce a model where creators strategically decide both their content quality and whether to share their content with a platform's AI system.